 Rectangle

 The Film Studio Set DesignA set designer working for a television studio needed to prepare the layout for an indoor living room scene.
-The director had strict requirements: the walls had to be removable, lighting should fall evenly, and props needed to be placed symmetrically.
-The main floor section was a rectangle measuring 36 feet in length and 24 feet in width, so its area was 36 × 24 = 864 sq ft.
+The director required removable walls, even lighting coverage, and symmetrical prop placement.
+The stage floor formed a perfect rectangle measuring 36 feet in length and 24 feet in width, giving an area of 36 × 24 = 864 sq ft.

 Square

 The Art Gallery Display GridA modern art gallery in New York was curating an exhibition of framed square paintings.
-To arrange them evenly across a wall, the gallery needed to know how much wall space each painting would occupy.
-Each painting measured exactly 48 inches on all sides, so the curator calculated its area as 48 × 48 = 2,304 in².
+To arrange them evenly across a wall, the curator needed to know the exact space each piece would occupy.
+Each painting measured 48 inches on all sides, so the area was calculated as 48 × 48 = 2,304 in².

 Triangle